Pipetto-crypto/Chroot-Docs/box-wine/box and wine.md

 export BOX64_PATH=~/wine64/bin/

-export BOX64_LD_LIBRARY_PATH=~ /wine64/lib/i386-unix/: ~/wine64/lib/wine/x86_64-unix/:/lib/i386-linux-gnu/:/lib/x86_64-linux-gnu:/lib/aarch64-linux-gnu/
+export BOX64_LD_LIBRARY_PATH=~ /wine64/lib/i386-unix/: ~/wine64/lib/wine/x86_64-unix/:/lib/i386-linux-gnu/:/lib/x86_64-linux-gnu:/lib/aarch64-linux-gnu/ (spaces between ~ and / will need to be removed like the spaces between : and ~)

-To make effective the changes, type the command 'source /etc/profile'.
-You can run wine 32 bit with box86 wine and wine 64 bit with box64 wine64.
+To make the changes effective, type the command 'source /etc/profile'.
+You can run 32bit programs with 'box86 wine name.exe' and 64bit ones with 'box64 wine64 name.exe' command.
 Remember that you can run either 32bit or 64bit at a time and if you want to switch you will have to delete your prefix.

-To run wine32 without always deleting the prefix, append these lines to your .bashrc:
+To run wine32 without always deleting the prefix, append these lines to your .bashrc(spaces between ~ and / will need to be removed):

 export PATH=~ /wine/bin/: ~/wine64/bin/:$PATH

 alias win32='WINEPREFIX=~/.wine32 WINEARCH=win32'

-Type the command 'source .bashrc' to make the change effectives then to create a wine32 prefix run 'win32 wine winecfg' command in terminal, everytime you want to run a win32 app type 'win32 box86 wine programyouwanttoexec.exe'.
+Type the command 'source .bashrc' to make the change effectives then to create a wine32 prefix run 'win32 wine winecfg' command in terminal, everytime you want to run a win32 app type 'win32 box86 wine programname.exe'.

 # x86 and x64 BASH